orionrobots/orionrobots.github.io/_posts/2022-12-18-2022-12-18-trigonometry-mix-ups.md

 The tangent can be determined by gong back to SOHCAHTOA, with secnario 1, X is adjacent, Y is opposite, so $tan(o/a) = tan(dy/dx)$ which you would mostly expect.
 However, with scenario 2, you'll neeed to reverse this, so $tan(o/a) = tan(dx/dy)$.

+However, I have confirmed that the euler angles returned by an IMU sensor definitely expects North = 0, and is definitely clockwise from here.

 ## Dont get hung up on the symbols

 Theta sounds scary, but it's really just a name for a heading angle.
 The fancy greek lettering $\theta$ is a shorthand for it, and when scribbling these on a  back of an envelope (an awful lot of my robotics thinking takes place with a biro and a scrap of paper), is easier than writign the word "heading" every time.
 Doubly so if you've seen my handwriting.